jhuggins/anti-racist-data/data/US-covid-cases-deaths-by-state-race/README.md

-# U.S. state-level COVID cases and deaths by race
+# U.S. state-level COVID-19 cases and deaths by race and ethnicity

 ## Overview

-Data on the number of COVID cases and deaths by race and ethnicity for each U.S. state and Washington D.C.
+Data on the number of COVID-19 cases and deaths by race and ethnicity for each U.S. state and Washington D.C.
 Recent data on the racial/ethnic make-up of each state is included as well for comparison.